shreyas1104/Spam-Messages-Predictor/README.md

 6. The submitted message is vectorized using the `CountVectorizer` fitted on the training data.
 7. The trained Multinomial Naive Bayes model predicts whether the submitted message is spam or ham (not spam).
 8. The prediction result is rendered on the `result.html` template and displayed to the user.

+### Routes

+- `/` (GET): Renders the `home.html` template, which displays the form for entering a text message.
+- `/predict` (POST): Handles the form submission from `home.html`.
+It processes the submitted text message, makes a prediction using the trained Multinomial Naive Bayes model, and renders the `result.html` template with the prediction result.

 ## Templates